junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 That is when Cas starts glowing.
 Not too different from last time on the snow mountain, except a lot more intense.
 Dean shuts his eyes the moment those lights start brightening up, starting from the outline of the wings.

-His head itches to steal a look, to see the wings in light, he imagines it like phoenix reborning in fire (a drastic light show as the legend about that tremendous bird would be like, not the man-like monster back in wild west time), but Cas would definitely be pissed -- pissed at himself, that is -- if Dean gets his eyes burned out because of the curiosity.
+His brain itches to steal a look, to see the wings in light, he imagines it like phoenix reborning in fire (a drastic light show as the legend about that tremendous bird would be like, not the man-like monster back in wild west time), but Cas would definitely be pissed -- pissed at himself, that is -- if Dean gets his eyes burned out because of some stupid curiosity.

-The bright light burns the back of his eyelid hot and red, like looking at the sun with closed eyes.
+The bright light burns the back of his eyelid hot and red, like facing straight at the sun with closed eyes.
 He waits, feeling the heart pounding loudly in his chest.
-He listens, the sounds of wings wane and subside, the warm and soft touch of feather leaves.
+He listens, the sounds of wings wane and subside, the warm and soft touch of feathers leaves.

-Dean open his eyes when he can't hear any more flutter.
+Dean opens his eyes when he can't hear any more flutter.
 His view still stimulates and shakes with a too bright overlay, making the dark scene before him even harder to see.
-He blinks and rubs his eyes, clearing the water conjuring slowly that must be triggered from the bright light.
+He blinks and rubs his eyes, clearing the water conjuring slowly that must be triggered from the bright light, not because the breathless feeling inside the chest.

 There is no scar of space left, there is no giant black wing.
 No killer man-eating vulture.
 No Cas.

-A crow tentatively croaks, somewhere in the distance.
+A crow tentatively croaks, jumping on the grass, then flies away.
+That is all.

 In the place where there was the opening, on the ground, lying on top the thick coating of fallen leaves, there is a single long feather.